 Inventions, discoveries and emerging technologies are flowing through the innovation pipeline at NDSU.
-The office of Industry Engagement and Intellectual Property (IEIP) works with the NDSU Research Foundation (NDSURF) to protect and promote these inventions and the intellectual property (IP) rights therein.
+The office of Innovation and Economic Development (IED) works with the NDSU Research Foundation (NDSURF) to protect and promote these inventions and the intellectual property (IP) rights therein.

 An invention disclosure should be filed as soon as is practical.
 Filing a disclosure will start an interval review of the proposed invention that could result in the filing of a patent application for the invention disclosed.

 In order to file a patent application, the invention must be both conceived and reduced to practice.

 - Conception is the "formation in the mind of the inventor, of a definite and permanent idea of the complete and operative invention, as it is hereafter to be applied in practice" Hybritech Inc. v.
 Monoclonal Antibodies, Inc., 802F.2d1367, 1376 (Fed.
 Cir.1986) (quoting 1 Robinson On Patents 532 (1890)).
 Additional information about conception of patents is available through the US Patent and Trademark Office.